-NOTE: Beginning at the start of the 2014-2015 academic year, 122 McGraw Place will become part of the Alice Cook House community in the West Campus House System.
+NOTE: Beginning at the start of the 2014-2015 academic year, 122 McGraw Place became part of the Alice Cook House community in the West Campus House System.

 Formerly home to the Sigma Alpha Epsilon fraternity, 122 McGraw Place is a beautiful Tudor house built in 1914; the south wing was added in the 1960s.
 The house features an expansive first-floor living room and TV room with hardwood floors, comfortable furniture, and a billiards table.